suanno/annotazioni/measure/decoherence theory.md

 For this reason, you can read in the articles that "decoherence theory gives only a **partial solution** to the measure problem".

 #### Determination of the pointer basis (even called _Stability criterion_)
-There is an argument telling that you can find the _pointer basis_ as the eigenstates basis of an operator, acting on $H_A$, that commutes with the apparatus-enviroment interaction.
-So the interaction with the enviroment determines the pointer basis (this concept is called **enviroment-induced superselection**).
+<font color="red">There is an argument telling that you can find the _pointer basis_ as the eigenstates basis of an operator, acting on $H_A$, that commutes with the apparatus-enviroment interaction.
+So the interaction with the enviroment determines the pointer basis (this concept is called **enviroment-induced superselection**).</font>